proto-n/shap-asv-icdm/nam/README.md

 See `nam-asv-leave-one-out.ipynb`.
 Let's see how different the GAM contributions are from ASV contributions when measuring contributions of variables as the last included one in ASV.

+ASV contributions are marginalized (by mean) to the given dimension.

 ### Simply plotting them side by side:

 ![Age](out/leave_one_out_0.png)